NextFTC/NextFTC-Docs-v1/src/contributing.md

 If you had made changes to the library and would like to test them locally first before making a pull request, follow these steps.

-1. In the library rpeo, run `./gradlew deployLocal`.
+1. In the library repo, run `./gradlew deployLocal`.
 2. In your team code, in the `repositories { }` block, add `mavenLocal()`.
 3. In the `implementation` dependency for the library you changed, add `-LOCAL` to the end of the version.